MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/fiscal-integration-for-retail-channel.md

 Fiscal registration considers the following sequence:

   1. POS requests a fiscal document.
-     - Identify if the current event, e.g. a sales transaction conlude, is an object of the fiscal registration.
+     - Identify if the current event, e.g. concluding a sales transaction, is an object of the fiscal registration.
 Subscription of events and transactions to the fiscal registration is defined in the code of CRT extension.

      - Find a fiscal connector by matching connector functional profiles, which are included in the connector group specified on the current step of the fiscal registration process, with connector functional profiles assigned to the hardware profile.

   2. CRT generates an XML document representing a fiscal receipt to be sent to the fiscal device or service.
-On this step some data such as taxes, payments is transformed using **Data mapping** details from the Fiscal document provider configurations.
+On this step some data such as taxes, payments are transformed using **Data mapping** details from the Fiscal document provider configurations.

   3. Document submission.
      - POS sends a document prepared by CRT to HWS.
      - HWS to the fiscal device or service, and returns a response from it to POS.

   4. Handling a fiscal response.
-     - POS analyzes a response from the fiscal device or service in order to decide if the fiscal registration passed successfully or not.
+     - POS analyzes a response from the fiscal device or service to decide if the fiscal registration passed successfully or not.
      - CRT saves a fiscal response to the database.